Keidan/qconvert/README.md

 (GPL) Qt Convert is a FREE software.

-This software allow the media files convertion using [ffmpeg](https://ffmpeg.org/) (it should be installed on your computer).
+This software allow the video files conversion using the [FFmpeg](https://ffmpeg.org/) binaries (They should be installed on your computer).

 Instructions
 ============

 download the software :

     mkdir devel
     cd devel
     git clone git://github.com/Keidan/qconvert.git
     cd qconvert
     use with Qt Creator

-To build this application you should have the Qt libraries.
+To build this application you should have the devel packages of the Qt libraries.

 License (like GPL)